section-engineering-education/engineering-education/content/articles/implementing-a-graphql-server-using-prisma-sqlite-and-nestjs-with-typescript/index.md

 ### Prerequisites
 To continue with this article, it is important to have the following:

 - [Node.js](https://nodejs.org/en/) installed.
 - [Typescript](https://www.typescriptlang.org/download) set up in visual studio code or your favorite text editor.
-- Prior knowledge working with Typescript.
+- Prior knowledge working with TypeScript.

-### Setting up Typescript
+### Setting up TypeScript
-To start setting up Typescript, first ensure Node.js is already installed.
+To start setting up TypeScript, first ensure Node.js is already installed.
 Then run `npm install -g typescript` inside your command line.
 Finally, you can check if Typescript is installed by running the `tsc --version` command.

 ### Installing Nest.js CLI
 Nest.js provides a command-line interface (CLI) that enables the creation of projects and files via the command line.
 One of the primary aims of the [Nest.js framework CLI](https://www.npmjs.com/package/@nestjs/cli) is to provide backend developers with a modular code structure.

 This aids in the development and maintenance of large-scale business software architectural patterns.
 Also, it provides dependency injection straight out of the box to promote well-structured programs.

 If you have it installed, `nest` CLI runs the following command to install it globally.